jblindsay/whitebox-tools/README.md

 For examples of how to call functions and run tools from *WhiteboxTools*, see the *whitebox_example.py* Python script, which itself uses the *whitebox_tools.py* script as an interface for interacting with the executable file.
 The *whitebox_tools.py* script calls the executable using subprocesses rather than as a dynamic library.
 Future versions may compile the library as a dynamic shared object if this is preferred.

-In addition to direct command-line and script-based interation, a very basic user-interface called *WB Runner* can be used to call the tools within the *WhiteboxTools* executable file, providing the required tool arguments.
+In addition to direct command-line and script-based interaction, a very basic user-interface called *WB Runner* can be used to call the tools within the *WhiteboxTools* executable file, providing the required tool arguments.

 **Example command prompt:**